Disneyland Area Hotel Reviews & Rankings

 Total Score: 18

-This is one of two very recently-built Springhill Suites near Disneyland.
-This one doesn’t score quite as well because it’s located behind the Mickey & Friends Parking Structure which makes for a longer walk.
-Otherwise, it’s every bit as nice.
-For our personal tastes, the room layout here is nicer, and having some extra space to spread out is always a good thing.
+Located behind the Mickey & Friends Parking Structure, this is a really long walk.
+Otherwise, it’s nice.
+For our personal tastes, the room layout here is great, and having some extra space to spread out is always a good thing.

 Pros: Clean, modern rooms with nice bedding and sectional couches; family accommodations; included breakfast